 If the scorch mark is light and you catch it right away, stop ironing and immediately work some heavy-duty laundry detergent such as Tide and Persil into the stain (Tide and Persil are considered heavy-duty) with your fingers or a soft-bristled brush.
 Let it work for at least 10 minutes and wash the garment in the hottest water recommended for the fabric.

-If you did catch the mistake right away and find it later and the scorch stain is very light, you can also try wiping the stain with a clean white cloth dipped in distilled white vinegar.
+If you did not catch the mistake right away and find it later and the scorch stain is very light, you can also try wiping the stain with a clean white cloth dipped in distilled white vinegar.
 Keep moving the cloth to a clean area as the scorched fibers are transferred.
 Finish with a wipe down with a white cloth dipped in plain cool water.

 How to Remove Heavy Scorch Marks on White Clothes

 Treat With Hydrogen Peroxide

 For a heavier scorch mark on a white cotton or linen shirt, find an open, well-ventilated space to work.
 If the stain is large, work on only a small section at a time.
-Start by dipping a cotton swab in hydrogen peroxide, a mild bleaching agent, in a small bowl.
+Start by pouring a tiny bit of hydrogen peroxide, a mild bleaching agent, in a small bowl.
 Dipping a cotton swab in hydrogen peroxide and apply it to the stain.

 Swab With Household Ammonia

-- Do not mix the hydrogen peroxide and ammonia in one bowl.
+Do not mix the hydrogen peroxide and ammonia in one bowl.
 Use a separate bowl for each ingredient.
 The mixture can form toxic fumes when combined in large quantities.

 Rinse and Repeat

 Flush the treated area with cold water.
 Repeat if necessary and move to another section of the scorch mark.
 Do not allow the hydrogen peroxide/ammonia solution to dry on the fabric.

 Treat With an Oxygen Bleach and Water Soak

 If a stain remains after trying the hydrogen peroxide/ammonia or vinegar removal methods, mix a solution of warm water and oxygen-based bleach (OxiClean, Nellie's All-Natural Oxygen Brightener, or OXO Brite) following package directions.
 Submerge the entire scorched item and allow it to soak at least eight hours or overnight.
 Then wash as usual.
 If a stain remains, repeat the process.